-New build house replacing a derelict cottage in the Greenbelt.
+A new-build house replacing a derelict cottage located in the Greenbelt.

-Replace existing cottage with a new build house designed for entertaining whilst accommodating a young family.
+To replace an existing delapidated cottage with a contemporary new-build house, designed for entertaining whilst accommodating a young family.

-In order to reduce excessive noise, the road elevation has only a few openings whilst maximizing views across the surrounding farmland through large amounts of glazing.
+In order to reduce excessive noise from the road only a few openings are located on the road elevation whilst there are large amounts of glazing to the rear, maximising the views across the surrounding farmland.

-Designed for entertaining whilst accommodating a young family, the floor plan is dissected by a glazed link that separates the open plan kitchen/living/dining room and the bedroom accommodation.
+The floor plan is dissected by a glazed link that separates the open plan kitchen/living/dining room and the bedroom accommodation

 The house retains heat excellently being constructed using high performance insulated timber panels and regulates temperature through whole house ventilation.
 A heat-recovery system enhances the house’s sustainability credentials by maintaining a steady year-round temperature whilst reducing running costs.